 If travelling and seeing the world is one of your passions, you probably won’t want to stop when you have kids.
 Toddlers thrive on the routine and the familiarity of being at home, but don’t throw out your suitcases just yet!
 Here are seven tips to help keep your toddler happy while being flexible enough to have a wonderful and memorable holiday.

 1. Pack for various seasons and add spare clothes

 Make sure you have researched the climate and pack accordingly.
-Children will be much happier if they’re comfortable.
+Toddlers will be much happier if they’re comfortable.
 Pack spare clothes for all of you, particularly for the flight.
 Eating on a plane with a toddler can be messy…

 As adults, most of us are used to popping our ears when the plane takes off and lands to reduce the pressure on our ear drums.
 It’s pretty hard to explain this concept to a young child so it’s a good idea to have something for them to suck on or chew during takeoff and landing.
 For small babies, a dummy, breast or bottle works but for a toddler try a water bottle or a healthy, chewy snack like some sultanas.

 3. Work out a roster for toys and books

 You can only take a limited amount of toys and books away, particularly if you’re flying.
 The best way to keep things interesting is not to give your baby or toddler all of the toys at once.
 Pack a few extras in your luggage for a surprise after a few days.
 This works just as well for books - no one wants to read ‘The Cat in the Hat’ every day for three weeks!

 4. Have a constant supply of travel snacks

 For any situation where you can’t control the outcome, the healthy snack bag

 is a great distraction for travelling toddlers.
 Food such as sultanas, boiled rice, corn or wheat based crackers, fruit and veggies are all good, healthy snacks that are generally readily available or easily portable.